BioBoost/course-linux-essentials/docs/07-locating-things/README.md

 ### Examples of find

 Below is a basic example that searches the `/etc` directory and all it's subdirectories for a file called `passwd`.
-Unless specified otherwise, `find` will **by default only return file matches** and not directories.

 ```bash
 find /etc -name passwd